-If you ceased being a resident on or after 12 December 2006 and make this choice, the assets are taken to be taxable Australian property until the earlier of:
+If you ceased being a resident and make this choice, the assets are taken to be taxable Australian property until the earlier of:

-- a CGT event happening to the assets (for example, their sale or disposal), or - vou again becoming an Australian resident.
+- a CGT event happening to the assets (for example, their sale or disposal), or - you again becoming an Australian resident.

 The effect of making this choice is that the increase or decrease in value of the assets from the time you cease being a resident to the time of the next CGT event, or of you again becoming a resident, is also taken into account in working out your capital gains or capital losses on those assets.
-(For information about when and how you make a choice, see Choices below)
+(For information about when and how you make a choice, see Choices on the next page.)